High Energy Li Batteries with Lean Lithium Metal Anodes and Methods for Prelithiation

 What is the Problem?

 Current lithium battery technology consists of non-rechargeable lithium metal batteries or rechargeable lithium-ion batteries; both are used to power various devices depending on whether rechargeability is desired.
 With ever-increasing societal energy consumption due to consumer electronics, electric vehicles, and data centers, conventional rechargeable batteries are no longer sufficient, and more efficient rechargeable battery technology is in high demand.
-Rechargeable lithium metal batteries, which have ten-fold the energy capacity of lithium-ion batteries, may be able to meet society’s growing energy needs.
-However, rechargeable lithium metal batteries are less stable than lithium-ion batteries because lithium metal may form branch-like structures called “dendrites,” damaging the battery which leads to a shorter battery life, and potentially creating safety hazards for end-users.
+Rechargeable lithium metal batteries, which have ten-fold the energy capacity of lithium-ion batteries for the same weight, may be able to meet society’s growing energy needs.
+However, the materials inside lithium metal batteries are less stable than lithium-ion batteries.
+Lithium metal may form branch-like structures called “dendrites,” damaging the battery which leads to a shorter battery life and potentially creating safety hazards for end-users.

 What is the Solution?

-Current solutions are lithium-ion batteries, which have a small capacity.
+Current solutions are lithium-ion batteries, which are reaching a theoretical limit to the energy current chemistries can hold.
 Emerging solutions of lithium metal batteries have suffered from instability issues, limiting adoption.
 The performance of this solution is greater than those of similar battery cells incorporating a conventional copper anode or a pure lithium anode, while offering superior stability.

 Patent Information: